-All mothers through history have had one thing in common – From Mother Earth to Virgin Mary and Mother Svea – they rarely have spoken.
+All mothers throughout history – from Mother Earth to the Virgin Mary and Mother Svea – have had one thing in common: they have rarely been given the chance to speak.
 Until now.

-In this book we will give a voice to these voiceless and invisible mothers by telling their story with their own words.
-Without filter.
+In this book Alexandra has given a voice to the voiceless and invisible mothers by letting them tell their stories with their own words.
+And with no holding back.

-Authors, journalists, artists, influencers, politicians share their stories in the book and and advice advice on how to act if you have been victimized and how to prevent sexual harassment.
+In the book, authors, journalists, artists, influencers, politicians share their stories and advice on how to act if you have been victimized and how to prevent sexual harassment.

-From Dionysian orgies to the chaos of the crisis, inspired by her acclaimed book “Chaos – a Greek dictionary of the crisis”, Alexandra wrote this play where she took us on a tumultuous and revealing journey where Greece becomes the mirror and playground of our contemporary crises.
+From Dionysian orgies to the chaos of the crisis, inspired by her acclaimed book “Chaos – a Greek Dictionary on the Crisis”, Alexandra wrote this play where she takes us on a tumultuous and revealing journey where Greece both becomes the mirror and the playground of our contemporary crises.

-Alexandra herself stood on the big stage of the city theatre in a performance full of tragedy, comedy and music.
+Alexandra performed in the piece herself on the main stage of the Gothenburg City Theatre in a performance full of tragedy, comedy and music.

-Pascalidou was the creator and co-founder of ”The New Academy”, an initiative launched in the spring of 2018 as a reaction to the scandals that engulfed in the Swedish Academy, leading to the cancellation of the Nobel Prize in Literature.
-The initiative generated worldwide attention e.g. The New York Times, The Guardian and CNN.
+Alexandra is the creator and co-founder of ”The New Academy”, an initiative launched in the spring of 2018 as a reaction to the scandals that engulfed the Swedish Academy, leading to the cancellation of the Nobel Prize in Literature.
+The initiative generated worldwide attention and was mentioned in The New York Times, The Guardian and CNN, among other news publications.